nanoframework/nanoFramework.M5Stack/README.md

 > Note: You can change the default font as well, you need to provide it as a property.
 The Cursor positions are calculated with the largest possible character.

-M5Core2 has SPRAM, so you can get a full screen buffer as well.
+M5Core2 and Fire have SPRAM, so you can get a full screen buffer as well.
 Refer to the [Graphics samples](https://github.com/nanoframework/Samples#graphics-for-screens) to understand all you can do with it.

 ### Buttons

 The main buttons except the power buttons are exposed.

-On the M5Stack they are called `ButtonLeft`, `ButtonCenter` and `ButtonRight`.
+On the M5Stack and Fire they are called `ButtonLeft`, `ButtonCenter` and `ButtonRight`.
 You can get access to the events as well.
 For example:

 ```csharp
 M5Stack.ButtonLeft.Press += (sender, e) =>